clementyang24/ELK-Stack-Deployment/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat allows us to collect system logs.
-For example, Windows event logs are collected by Filebeat and then shipped on to elasticsearch.
+For example, Filebeat's auditd module is able to parse logs from Linux's audit daemon, and then ship them on to elasticsearch.
 - Metricbeat monitors and collects system metric information.
 One example of this is Metricbeat's Apache module, which periodically collects metrics from Apache HTTPD servers.

 ### Using the Playbook